PDC-support/PDC-support-web/software/cp2k/general.md

 The executables for Dardel GPU nodes have been built with backend for AMD GPUs, with linking to GPU builds of the libraries COSMA, SpFFT, and SPLA.

+**Note: A build of CP2K under PDC/24.11 for Dardel GPU nodes is work in progress.
+The build contained in module *cp2k/2024.3-cpeGNU-23.12-gpu* was done for the earlier version 23.12 of the Cray Parallel Environment and is unfortunately not working on the system after recent upgrades of the operating system.**

 To load the CP2K module

 ```